Teen Philanthropy Grant 2026

 4. The responsible party for funds and all activities is the applicant of this grant.

-5. Activities and resources must be designed / distributed to Brightmoor residents and take place in Brightmoor.
+5. Program activites/resources must be designed for and distributed to Brightmoor residents.
+All programs must take place in Brightmoor.

-7. In both Financial Literacy and Mental Health, grant funds are to be utilized for education and support and NOT for the provision of counseling.
+7. For Mental Health, grant funds are to be utilized for education and support and NOT for the provision of counseling.

 8. The grant range is between $500 and $5,000.
 Groups may only apply once to this grant program.